Codezerker/RyCooder/README.md

 rycooder
 ```

-When you run `rycooder` in any folder, it will add all the music files in the current folder and all its subfolders in the playing queue.
+When you run `rycooder` in a folder, it will add all the music files founded in the current folder and all its subfolders to the playing queue.
 RyCooder regards only `.mp3` and `.m4a` files as _music files_ currently.